Cheikh M'Bengue

-Cheikh Sidy Bouya M'Bengue (born 23 July 1988) is a professional footballer who plays as a left-back.
+Cheikh Sidy Bouya M'Bengue (born 23 July 1988) is a former professional footballer who plays as a left-back.
 He has played professional club football for Toulouse and Rennes.
 Born in France, he represented them at youth level before playing for the Senegal senior side.

 Club career

 Toulouse

 M'Bengue started out with his hometown club Toulouse when he was seven joining the club's youth team.
 He played frequently with the club's underage teams slowly ascending the ranks.
 Following the 2006–07 season, M'Bengue graduated from the club's youth academy and was promoted to the club's Championnat de France amateur squad.
 During the 2007–08 season, he earned call ups to the first team and eventually made his debut on 15 September 2007 against Marseille coming on as a substitute in a 2–1 victory.
 Two weeks later, he appeared as a substitute again in a 1–0 win over Sochaux.
 He made his first start the following week in a 2–0 defeat to Saint-Étienne.

 After just a few matches into the 2007–08 CFA season, M'Bengue was embroiled in controversy.
 While playing in a match against the second team of AS Monaco, he committed a dangerous foul on an opposing player.
 He was swiftly given a yellow card, however, after realizing the severity of the player's injury, the referee decided to send off M'Bengue.
 The French Football Federation responded by suspending him 13 matches, which effectively made him ineligible for play until March 2008.
 Though M'Bengue was suspended by the federation, he was still allowed participation in UEFA-sanctioned matches.
 Since Toulouse were participating in the UEFA Cup that season, he made the bench several times and eventually made his first start in the team's 2–1 win over Russian club Spartak Moscow.
 That winter, M'Bengue signed his first professional contract agreeing to a three-year deal.

 M'Bengue was one of the main bright spots during the club's successful play during the season.
 However, on 14 March 2009, he would be involved in another incident.
 Coincidentally, while playing against the Monaco senior team in a league match, M'Bengue committed another rough foul, this time on the Argentine midfielder Alejandro Alonso.
 He received a yellow card for the tackle and Alonso was eventually ruled out for the season.
 In response to the tackle, the FFF again suspended M'Bengue until 1 June, which ruled him out for the rest of the season.